 RESULT: The deposit is added to the patient's fee balance and can be used on a future invoice.

 Once a deposit is added to a patient's account, you can use it to pay the patient's unpaid invoices.

 You can use the deposit as payment on any unpaid or partially paid invoice for the patient by clicking the Deposit button on the invoice.
 This button appears next to the Mark as Paid option on an invoice when the patient has a deposit.
 The deposit button will be labelled with the available deposit amount:

 Once you have clicked the Deposit button on the invoice, the amount field will be pre-populated based on the fee amount and the amount of the deposit.
 Halaxy will only take the amount owing for that particular invoice from the deposit.
 The remainder can be used on another invoice.

 Click Process.
 The invoice will be marked as paid (or partially paid if the deposit was not enough to cover the remaining fee balance), and the deposit amount will be deducted from the patient's fee balance.

-If you have an invoice that has been overpaid, you can apply the overpayment to a deposit to be used on a future invoice.
+When processing a payment or marking an invoice as paid, you can convert any excess amount for the invoice into a deposit that can be used to pay for future invoices.
 This saves you from having to refund the overpayment.

 To convert the overpayment to a deposit: